ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ## Option 3: Authentication Based on the Transport Layer {#transport-layer-pop}

 This option provides authentication of the WIT using Transport Layer credentials.
-The proof-of-possession for the Workload's Private Key is provided in the WIT via a cyrptographically strong hash that MUST match the Transport Layer mutual authentication credential.
+The proof-of-possession for the Workload's Private Key is provided in the WIT via a cryptographically strong hash that MUST match the Transport Layer mutual authentication credential.
 The cryptographically strong hash binds the WIT to a particular Transport Layer certificate credential, so that it cannot be replayed without proof of the corresponding Workload Private Key.

 When an Application receives a Certificate-bound WIT, it MUST treat the WIT as a JWT bound to an X.509 certificate in the manner described in [Section 3.1](https://datatracker.ietf.org/doc/html/rfc8705#section-3.1) of [[RFC8705](https://datatracker.ietf.org/doc/html/rfc8705)].
 To authenticate a Certificate-bound WIT using the Transport Layer, Workload-to-Workload communication MUST be secured by Mutually-authenticated [Transport Layer Security 1.3](https://datatracker.ietf.org/doc/html/rfc8446#section-2) (TLS 1.3).
 Proof-of-possession MUST be conveyed via each Workload's `CertificateVerify` message.
 In this case, each network peer MUST validate its Peer's Proof-of-possession of the Private Key.
 Proof-of-possession is conveyed during the TLS 1.3 handshake protocol using each peer's `Certificate` and `CertificateVerify` messages.
 The Transport Layer MUST cache the SHA-256 hash of the validated Client Certificate in the TLS session, for use at the Application Layer.
 When the Destination Workload receives a WIT at the Application Layer with `cnf` claim with `x5t#S256` property, it MUST establish Proof-of-possession as follows: